 \subsection{Relation to previous work}

 The study of measures of multi-variate correlation began with McGill's notion of `interaction information'~\cite{McG54}.
 Since then, numerous other proposals have been studied in the information theory literature, and numerous identities relating them have been uncovered.
 TC was first studied by Watanabe in~\cite{Wat60}, and DTC by Han in~\cite{Han75}.
 Confusingly, both of these quantities and several of the others seem to have been rediscovered multiple times, and given a new name each time.
 Here we use Watanabe's and Han's original names.

 Basic theoretical work in this area has been driven by a search for ways to identify different kinds of dependence structure among several random variables: for instance, disjoint subcollections of them exhibiting some conditional independence.
-See~\cite{Per77,PeaPaz87} for some early analyses along these lines, and~\cite{StuVej98} for a more recent overview.
+See~\cite{PeaPaz87,Per77} for some early analyses along these lines, and~\cite{StuVej98} for a more recent overview.

-Much of the literature on measures of multi-variate correlation concerns their application in other branches of science.
-The paper~\cite{TimAlfFleBeg14} recalls several of these measures and discusses the practical matter of choosing one for the sake of interpreting different kinds of experimental data.
+Much of the literature on notions of multi-variate correlation concerns their application in other branches of science.
+The paper~\cite{TimAlfFleBeg14} recalls several of these notions and discusses the practical matter of choosing one for the sake of interpreting different kinds of experimental data.
 The note~\cite{Crooks--mutinfnote} gives a quicker survey of the many options.
 Both of these references contain a more complete guide to the literature.
 A concrete example of an application of TC can be found in~\cite[Example 4]{CsiNar04}, where it provides an upper bound on the secret key capacity in a certain network communication model of secrecy generation.

 TC and DTC retain one basic property of mutual information which is especially relevant to our work: if $X_i$ determines $Y_i$ for each $i$, then